Network Cable Testers

-Whether installing new cable, or troubleshooting existing cable, cable testing plays an important role in the process.
+Whether installing new cable, or troubleshooting existing cable, cable testing network plays an important role in the process.
 Common tests for datacom cabling include length, wiremap, attenuation, NEXT, DC loop resistance, and return loss.

-Cable testing provides a level of assurance that the installed cabling links provide the desired transmission capability to support the data communication desired by the users.
+Network cable testing provides a level of assurance that the installed cabling links provide the desired transmission capability to support the data communication desired by the users.

-Types of Cable Testers
+Types of Network Cable Testers

-Levels of Cable Testing
+Levels of Network Cable Testing

 Certification instruments are the only tools that provide “Pass” or “Fail” information in accordance with industry standards.
 In North America, the prevalent industry standards organization dealing with the transmission capabilities of structured cabling is the Telecommunications Industry Association (TIA).
 In international markets, the Electro-technical commission of the International Organization for Standards (ISO/IEC) creates and maintains standards for telecommunication cabling.

 Certification test tools determine whether a link is compliant with a category (TIA) or class (ISO); for example, category 6 or class E. These standards are independent of specific network technologies.
 This makes them more “future proof” because new network technologies can emerge that base their designs on these standards and would therefore be supported by the certified installed cabling.
-Certification is the final step required by many structured cabling manufacturers to grant their warranties for a new cabling installation.
-The DSX CableAnalyzer™ Series has become the premier certification tester in the market for professional data communication installers, as well as network infrastructure staffs.
+Cable certification is the final step required by many structured cabling manufacturers to grant their warranties for a new cabling installation.
+The DSX CableAnalyzer™ Series has become the premier network certification tester in the market for professional data communication installers, as well as LAN network infrastructure staffs.

 How will you be using your Versiv?

 Cable Qualification Testers – determines if an existing cabling link can support certain network speeds and technologies